 Pros

-Generous locking area compared with many ultra-high-security locks
+Larger locking area than many ultra-high-security rivals

 Cons